dewamsa/EfficientFeedbackNetwork/README.md

 # Efficient Feedback Network

-This repository is the official implementation of our paper titled 'Efficient Progressive Feedback Attention for Diverse Lesion Segmentation in Cancer Imaging,' currently under review for the Computerized Medical Imaging and Graphics journal.
+This repository is the official implementation of our paper titled 'Efficient Multi-stage Feedback Attention for Diverse Lesion Segmentation in Cancer Imaging,' currently under review for the Computerized Medical Imaging and Graphics journal.

 ## Requirements
 Install the libraries below to use the model.